 This article will explain how information barriers work, why they are needed, and how you can enforce them within your organization.

 Previously, information barriers were also referred to as ‘Chinese walls.’
 This term was coined in the 1930s after the stock market crash of 1929 resulted in new requirements from the U.S. government to enforce information separation between investment bankers and brokerage firms.
 The purpose of this was to limit the conflict of interest between objective company analysis and the desire for successful initial public offerings

-However, the use of ‘Chinese wall’ is slowly being phased out as part of a broader effort to foster diversity in the financial services sector.
+However, the use of ‘Chinese walls’ is slowly being phased out as part of a broader effort to foster diversity in the financial services sector.
 Today, they are most commonly referred to as ‘information barriers’, although you will still sometimes see them referred to as ‘ethical walls’, with the terms used interchangeably.
-In fact, the UK’s Financial Conduct Authority (FCA) ended the use of ‘Chinese wall’ in its communications in 2021.
+In fact, the UK’s Financial Conduct Authority (FCA) ended the use of ‘Chinese walls’ in its communications in 2021.

 Why information barriers are needed

 Information barriers are designed to protect investors, clients, and other key stakeholders by preventing the leakage of confidential information that might lead to ethical or legal violations.

 For some organizations, particularly those within the finance and legal sectors, even receiving the information without legally sufficient information barriers can cause non-compliance with regulations.

 In addition to this, breaching information barriers can have a number of further implications for firms: